Monday, June 28, 2021

 In a dungeon all of the passageways might be inclined up or down.
 If one can't accept something so petty as an undetected slope in a passageway, how can flying, fire-breathing dragons and all the rest of what makes the genre what is is by justified?
 A whole lot of suspension of disbelief is mandatory to play FRPGs...
 [35]

-I do not buy that argument.
+Of course, this is the fallacious "Because dragons!" argument.
 There is a difference to suspend disbelief for accepting magic that escapes physical logic, and enables dragons to breathe fire and wizards to fly and turn invisible.
 Yes, there could have magically enchanted corridors to achieve this.
-But the fundamental physics of the world are those of ours, and with those, this will not work.
+But the fundamentals of the world's non-magical stuff are those of ours, and with those, if you are dealing with mundane corridors, this will not work.

 Sunday, June 13, 2021